thebushschool/cpjava/lessons/minilesson/readme.md

 1. We will draw dynamic shapes on a digital canvas
 1. Walkthrough one example for the whole class
 1. Open a NEW tab on your browser by accessing File-> New Tab
-1. Start a P5JS [Javascript web editor in the new tab created by clicking here](https://editor.p5js.org).
+1. Start a P5JS <a href="https://www.thesitewizard.com/" target="_blank">Javascript</a> [Javascript web editor in the new tab created by clicking here](https://editor.p5js.org).
 Please be patient, it might take a few seconds to open.
 1. Breakout into multiple rooms for doing a coding exercise!
    * Odd numbered teams Replace all code inside editor using [code for "Dynamic sticks" linked here](code1.md)
    * Even numbered teams Replace all code inside editor using [code for "Dynamic rectangles" linked here](code2.md)